EMC China Lab

 9. Industrial Machinery

-- Cutting machinery, woodworking machines, packaging machinery, plastic machinery, metal-cutting machines, food processing machines, printing machines, die-casting machines, electrical control systems for machinery, amusement facilities, hydraulic machinery, gasoline engines, welding machines, CNC drills, lawn mowers, washing equipment, bulldozers, lifting equipment, drilling machines, dishwashers, water treatment equipment, gasoline-powered welders, printing machinery, excavators, printers, cutters, compactors, polishers, hedge trimmers, straighteners, food machinery, and lawn mowers.
+- Cutting machinery, woodworking machines, packaging machinery, plastic machinery, metal-cutting machines, food processing machines, printing machines, die-casting machines, electrical control systems for machinery, amusement facilities, hydraulic machinery, gasoline engines, welding machines, CNC drills, lawn mowers, washing equipment, bulldozers, lifting equipment, drilling machines, dishwashers, water treatment equipment, gasoline-poweRED welders, printing machinery, excavators, printers, cutters, compactors, polishers, hedge trimmers, straighteners, food machinery, and lawn mowers.

 Common FCC Certification Standards and Requirements: